 The second trend we observed was the increased propensity for agencies to decline an opportunity to pitch which, previously, they would have accepted.
 With increasingly limited resources, agencies have become more selectively and commercially pragmatic about what they are prepared to pitch for, taking the view that, unless they have the available resource to give the pitch one hundred per cent, they would prefer to turn it down.
-This is in direct contrast to the past cultural optimism of many agencies that would previously be prepared to

-"give it a go" and accept the consequences - and cost - of not doing their best.
-With increased pressures on agencies, this is a modus operandi that will continue in the coming year.
+This is in direct contrast to the previous cultural optimism of many agencies where they would have been prepared to "give it a go" and accept the consequences - and cost - of not doing their best.
+There is clearly an upside for brands in that they can feel reassured that the agencies who do accept their invitation to pitch are giving it their all; the downside is getting used to the idea that, no matter how large your budget or attractive your opportunity, there is no guarantee any more that you will get all of those agencies that you would like to see on your final pitch list.